There are five basic steps to start guiding.

-'auto-restore calibration' when you built your profile or chose that option in the Guiding tab of the Advanced Settings dialog, you can simply connect to your gear, choose a guide star, then begin guiding immediately.
-Beginners will probably have better success if they do a fresh calibration at the start of each night's session.
+'auto-restore calibration' when you built your profile or chose that option in the Guiding tab of the Advanced Settings dialog, you can simply connect to your gear, auto-select your guide stars, then begin guiding immediately.
+Beginners will probably have more success if they do a fresh calibration at the start of each night's session.
 Finally, if